 In earlier chapters, we saw Gideon as weak and without much faith.

 Now he is a strong and zealous follower of God.

-Let’s examine a few verses from Judges and see what happens next.
+Let’s examine these few verses from Judges chapter 8 and see what happens next.

 Then Gideon and the 300 men who were with him came to the Jordan and crossed over, weary yet pursuing.

 He said to the men of Succoth, “Please give loaves of bread to the people who are following me, for they are weary, and I am pursuing Zebah and Zalmunna, the kings of Midian.”

 The leaders of Succoth said, “Are the hands of Zebah and Zalmunna already in your hands, that we should give bread to your army?”

 Gideon said, “All right, when the Lord has given Zebah and Zalmunna into my hand, then I will thrash your bodies with the thorns of the wilderness and with briers.”

 He went up from there to Penuel and spoke similarly to them; and the men of Penuel answered him just as the men of Succoth had answered.